kapoorlakshya/ocnl_solar_lab/README.md

 ### Demo

 Please email me and I would be happy to either provide a dataset or fire up a node on AWS to demo the app.
 The app is purposely designed around a pre-populated schema.
+Chico State students (behind the firewall/via VPN) can access the OCNL Solar Lab at http://ocnl-solar-lab.ecst.csuchico.edu/.

 ### Poster